The key to hiking comfort is layering your clothes. For this to work, you need the best base layer as your foundation.

 What Is Wicking?

 “Wicking”, also known as capillary action, is the ability of your base layer fabric to take moisture from the inside of the fabric (skin side) to the outside of the fabric, away from your skin.

-A base layer that exhibits good wicking performance will quickly draw away moisture from the skin and spread it out over the outer surface of the fabric to dry quickly.
+A base layer that wicks well draws moisture away from the skin and spreads it out over the outer surface of the fabric for it to evaporate.

-Because your skin is kept dry and the evaporation of the moisture happens on the side away from your skin you stay warmer.
+Your skin is kept dry, and the evaporation of the moisture happens on the side away from your skin, so you stay warmer.
 Some fabrics, like Merino wool, are naturally great at wicking.

-Synthetic fabrics (nylon, polyester) are inherently poor wicking fabrics because they repel water.
-These fabrics need to be treated to be able to wick moisture away.
+Synthetic materials (nylon, polyester) are less effective wicking fabrics because they repel water.
+These need to be treated to be able to wick moisture.
 The outer side of the synthetic fabric is coated with a hydrophilic treatment so that the moisture on the inside is drawn to the outside.